ibivu/hydrophobic_patches/src/README.md

 #### molpatch

-* calculate_patches_pisite_atom.py and calculate_patches_pisite_res.py are examples of how the ProteinPatch class can be used to find the largest patch
+* calculate_patches_pisite_atom.py and calculate_patches_pisite_res.py are used to find the largest patch from PDB structures.
 * PiSITE parser can be used to check what part of the patch are protein interacting residues